 Megan – On The Ground Intern

-Megan is our first on the ground intern and has come from Fort Collins, Colorado to spend two months with us!
+Megan was our first on the ground intern and came from Fort Collins, Colorado to spend two months with us!
 Currently, she is studying human development with a dream of one day getting a masters, a counseling license and eventually running a sustainable farm with horticultural therapy, yoga and educational programs.
 She also spent two years in West Virginia studying horticulture before taking a break from school to travel, volunteer, study yoga and sustainable agriculture.
 While traveling in India, she acquired 500 hours of yoga teacher training in the Himalayas and in southern India.
 She has also volunteered on various sustainable farms and took a month-long course in Ecuador to further her knowledge and understanding on the topic.

 Shelby – Remote & On The Ground Intern

-Shelby is joining us from St. Louis, Missouri via a hybrid internship with both remote and on the ground experiences.
+Shelby joined us from St. Louis, Missouri via a hybrid internship with both remote and on the ground experiences.
 Shelby is currently studying at the University of Southern California to get her masters in Public Administration.
 She has a passion for working with people and experiencing different cultures.
 She especially enjoys learning about nonprofit management, organisational leadership, and education policy.
 Shelby hopes to have her own nonprofit someday.